 What you’ll get:

-- plus – paid personal time to celebrate what and when you like
+plus – one week of paid personal time to celebrate what and when you like

-- Terrific benefits package: medical, dental, and vision insurance, pre-tax dependent care and health flexible spending accounts (FSAs), 401(k) plan with generous employer contributions beginning after one year of service, employer-paid life and long-term disability insurance, veterinary license fee reimbursement, and more
+Terrific benefits package: medical, dental, and vision insurance, pre-tax dependent care and health flexible spending accounts (FSAs), 401(k) plan with generous employer contributions beginning after one year of service, employer-paid life and long-term disability insurance and more (note that benefits are subject to change annually)

-- Room to grow: the ASPCA has robust professional development programs to help you grow as a veterinarian and a leader
+Room to grow: the ASPCA has robust professional development programs to help you grow as a medical professional and a person

-- Support: structured mentorship from experienced veterinarians – we are one of the largest and most impactful animal welfare organizations in the world, so you will always have a strong team to lean on and cheer you on
+Support: we are one of the largest and most impactful animal welfare organizations in the world, so you will always have a strong team to lean on and cheer you on

 Being fully vaccinated is condition of employment for this position that requires onsite work at a Los Angeles County or City facility.
 The ASPCA makes reasonable accommodations for qualified applicants with disabilities or sincerely held religious beliefs that prohibit a person form being vaccinated.